-As if tensions weren’t already complicated enough, a circulate at the Government level to impose new EU policies on participants of all occupational schemes is about to intensify complexity.
+As if tensions weren’t already complicated enough, circulation at the Government level to impose new EU policies on participants of all occupational schemes is about to intensify complexity.

 Pension specialists say the flow is neither warranted nor needed.